 Occupation and purchase, 1947-51

 After Rome was liberated in June 1944, the Italians sequestrated the Wolkonsky estate, on the grounds that it had been used for non-diplomatic purposes and entrusted it at the end of the war to the Allied Control Commission.
-The ambassador, Charles, approached the Commission, which quickly agreed that Villa Wolkonsky should be made available to the British government, although it had only recently permitted its use by the Italian Ministry of the Treasury, who had started to move in.
+After the Porta Pia embassy was bombed in 1946, the ambassador, Charles, asked the Commission for its permission to re-house the British embassy temporarily on the Wolkonsky estate.
+The Commission quickly agreed, although it had only recently permitted its use by the Italian Ministry of the Treasury, who had started to move in.
 The Italian Red Cross also had about 100 men sleeping in the hutments in the villa’s grounds.
 It was not therefore until January 1947 that the estate became vacant and most of the British embassy moved to it: the residence into the large 1890s villa, chancery offices into Princess Zenaide’s 1830s villa, and other offices into the hutments and the former German minister’s house.

 The Villa Wolkonsky suited the British embassy so well that, within three months of occupying it, Charles was writing to de Normann to suggest that it might make better sense to buy the Villa Wolkonsky estate and build offices on it with the proceeds of selling the Porta Pia site, rather than their present plan to rebuild offices and residence at Porta Pia as soon as possible and terminate the lease on Villa Wolkonsky.